List of Ys media

-Ys (イース, Īsu) /iːs/ is a Japanese role-playing video game series and one of Nihon Falcom's flagship franchises.
+Ys is a Japanese role-playing video game series and one of Nihon Falcom's flagship franchises.
 The series started on the PC-8801 in 1987.
-The games take place in a fictional world with some geographical resemblance to Earth, and chronicle the adventures of Adol Christin, a red-haired swordsman, and his companions.
+The games take place in a fictional world with substantial geographical resemblance to Earth, and chronicle the adventures of Adol Christin, a red-haired swordsman, and his companions.
 Two separate OVA anime series of Ys have also been released, as well as many soundtracks featuring the game's music.